solana-foundation/solana-improvement-documents/proposals/0024-repair-and-restart.md

 42 + (100-80) = 62%, pick child.
 62% is chosen instead of 67% because 5%
 could make the wrong votes.

+It's okay to use 62% here because the goal is to prevent false negative rather than false positive.
+If validators pick a child of optimistically confirmed block to start from, it's okay because if 75% of the validators all choose this block, this block will be instantly confirmed on the chain.
+While not having any optimistically confirmed block rolled back is the number one goal here.

 2.2 Otherwise stop traversing the tree and use last picked block.

 After deciding heaviest block, gossip
-Heaviest(X, Hash(X), received_heaviest_stake) out, where X is the latest picked block.
-We also send out stake of received Heaviest messages so that we can proceed to next step when enough validators are ready.
+`HeaviestFork(X, Hash(X), received_heaviest_stake)` out, where X is the latest
+picked block.
+We also send out stake of received `HeaviestFork` messages so that we can proceed to next step when enough validators are ready.

-The fields of the Heaviest message is:

-- `slot`: slot of the picked block.
-- `hash`: bank hash of the picked block.
-- `received`: total of stakes of the validators it received Heaviest messages from.

-### Proceed to restart if everything looks okay, halt otherwise
+### 4. Proceed to restart if everything looks okay, halt otherwise

+All validators in restart keep counting the number of Heaviest where `received_heaviest_stake` is higher than 80%.
+Once a validator counts that 80% of the validators send out Heaviest where `received_heaviest_stake` is higher than 80%, it starts the following checks:

-If things go well, all of the validators in restart should find the same heaviest fork.
-But we are only sending slots instead of bank hashes in LastVotedForkSlots, so it's possible that a duplicate block can make the cluster unable to reach consensus.
-If at least 2/3 of the nodes agree on one slot, they should proceed to restart from this slot.
-Otherwise validators should halt and send alerts for human attention.
+- Whether all `HeaviestFork` have the same slot and same block Hash.
+Because validators are only sending slots instead of bank hashes in `LastVotedForkSlots`, it's possible that a duplicate block can make the cluster unable to reach consensus.
+So block hash needs to be checked as well.

-We will also perform some safety checks, if the voted slot does not satisfy safety checks, then the restart will be aborted:

 - The voted slot is equal or a child of local optimistically confirmed slot.

-We require that at least 80% of the people received the Heaviest messages from validators with at least 80% stake, and that the Heaviest messages all agree on one block and hash.

-So after a validator sees that 80% of the validators received 80% of the votes, wait for 10 more minutes so that the message it sent out have propagated, then do the following:

-- Generate a snapshot at the highest oc slot.
+If the above check passes, the validator immediately starts generation of snapshot at the agreed upon slot.

+While the snapshot generation is in progress, the validator also checks to see 2 minutes has passed since agreement has been reached, to guarantee its `HeaviestFork` message propagates to everyone, then proceeds to restart:

-- Issue a hard fork at the highest oc slot and change shred version in gossip.
+1. Issue a hard fork at the highest oc slot and change shred version in gossip.
-- Execute the current --wait-for-supermajority logic and wait for 80%.
+2. Execute the current tasks involved in --wait-for-supermajority and wait for 80%.

-Before a validator enters restart, it will still propagate LastVotedForkSlots and Heaviest messages in gossip.
+Before a validator enters restart, it will still propagate `LastVotedForkSlots` and `HeaviestFork` messages in gossip.
 After the restart,its shred_version will be updated so it will no longer send or propagate gossip messages for restart.

+If any of the checks fails, the validator immediately prints out all debug info, sends out metrics so that people can be paged, and then halts.

 ## Impact